himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 2. Select `Delete User`.
 3. Select the user you want to delete from Central.
 4. Click `Delete User`.

+   A confirmation dialog box appears.

+5. If you want to delete the user, then click `Yes`, else click `Cancel` to abort the delete operation.

 The user has been deleted successfully.

+### Deleting Bulk Users

+This section describes how to delete bulk users from Central using the console.

+To delete bulk users from Central:

+1. On the `User Management` pane, select `Users`.
+2. Select `Delete Bulk Users`.
+3. Click `Import CSV file`.
+4. Browse and select the CSV file that contains a list of users whose accounts are to be deleted from Central.
+6. Click `Run`.
+7. Verify the logs to ensure all the users' accounts are deleted.

+The bulk users have been deleted successfully.